buildtesters/buildtest/docs/writing_buildspecs/global.rst

 Global Schema
 ==============

-The global schema is validated with for all buildspecs and this schema defines the top-level structure of the buildspec file.
+The global schema file (`global.schema.json <https://raw.githubusercontent.com/buildtesters/buildtest/devel/buildtest/schemas/global.schema.json>`_)
-Please refer to `global schema documentation <https://buildtesters.github.io/buildtest/pages/schemadocs/global.html>`_ that provides a summary .
+is validated with for all buildspecs and this schema defines the top-level structure of the buildspec file.
+In particular this will validate the ``buildspecs`` keyword which is a JSON object that defines one or more tests (buildspecs).
+Each test must be unique name.

 Schema Definition
 ------------------